AsifulNobel/Metsys/readme.md

     - Design Login Page

 + Feedback Option
-    - Make a popup with animation for feedback
+    - ~~Make a popup with animation for feedback~~

 + Help Option
-    - Make a popup with animation for instructions about using the chatbot web app
+    - ~~Make a popup with animation for instructions about using the chatbot web app~~
+    - Add instructions

 ### Backend
 + Implement rest api for complaint